thomas-haslwanter/statsintro/rst/statsModels.rst

 .. math:: y \sim x + a + b + a:b

-The symbols in Table [tab:syntax] are used on the right hand side to denote different interactions.
+The symbols in Table are used on the right hand side to denote different interactions.

-[tab:syntax]

 A complete set of the description is found under